 After years of advocating for gender equality, she realised how new technology is being utilised to abuse women and girls not only offline, but online too.
 In 2020, she founded the Nordic Digital Rights and Equality Foundation along with other Nordic experts in the field.
-She has spoken about the role of digital media in furthering gender equality at the UN and the Nordic Council of ministers, and delivered the keynote speech at two of Europe's largest conferences on internet safety in 2019 (the Safer Internet Forum and the Click Off Cyber Violence conference) to name a few.
+She has delivered keynotes about the role of digital media in furthering gender equality at events hosted by the UN, the Nordic Council of Ministers, the Council of Europe, the European Union and the Nordic Council.

 Hats off to Elva and Stranger for a brave journey that might well change lives.

 ...a book you'll find yourself endlessly discussing with very many people.

 ...a book written with great empathy and the authors' courage is remarkable.